 Events and Recreation

-The RPRA organizes and sponsors a wide range of programs held in the Community Hall or the Jubilee Garden, including an entertaining and informative speakers’ program, a Spring Village Clean-up, Library Book Sale, a Children’s Christmas Party, Christmas Tree Lighting and Carol Singing.
+The RPRA coordinates and organizes a wide range of RPF-funded programs held in the Community Hall or the Jubilee Garden, including an entertaining and informative speakers’ program, a Spring Village Clean-up, Library Book Sale, a Children’s Christmas Party, Christmas Tree Lighting and Carol Singing.
 A children’s soccer league is open to all children aged four years and up who live in Rockcliffe Park, Lindenlea, Manor Park and New Edinburgh.
 Programs for adults range from bridge lessons to Ikebana and aerobic classes.
 The city organizes children’s summer camps.
 In winter, “The Hosers” maintain two skating rinks – a hockey and general skating rink at Rockcliffe Park Public School and a children’s rink in Jubilee Garden.

 The Rockcliffe Hosers’ Corporation (Charitable Registration # 80798 4844 RR001) raises funds to support the Rockcliffe Rink Project – an outdoor rink and, for summertime, a sports court.
 Additionally, the Hosers arranged in 2016 to move a heritage ice-warming hut from the grounds of Rideau Hall to the Rockcliffe rink.